aleszu/text-mining-course/README.md

 **Question:** What caveats would you include if you were publishing with this kind of social media sentiment analysis?
 What tweet-level data would you want to inspect and mention that speaks to the shortcomings of these methods?

 # Visualization and communication

-Data analysis and extracted insights are nothing if they aren't communicated properly and effectively.
+Data analysis and extracted insights are nothing if they aren't communicated effectively.
 This section will introduce several tools and formats to help improve your data-driven storytelling.

 ## Exporting CSVs